 Summary: Home to administrative offices including Admissions, Career Services, the Dean's Office, Development, Disability Services, Equal Opportunity Office, Finance and Investment, Financial Aid, Institutional Research, Office Services, the President's Office, the Provost's Office, the Registrar's Office and Student Accounts.
 Parrish serves as a student hub and houses offices for The Daily Gazette, The Phoenix, and WSRN Radio, and Student Employment Office in addition to the campus Post Office and Credit Union

-Parking: The nearest visitor parking is the DuPont lot.
+Parking: The nearest visitor parking is the Benjamin West lot.
 The nearest accessible parking is the Rose Garden circle at the east end of the building.

 Entrance: There are four accessible entrances, three on the north side and one at the east end of the building via ramp.
 There are four ambulatory entrances on the west side, south side and northeast and northwest ends of the building.